aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine-programmers-guide/linq-reporting-engine-api/_index.md

 **John Smith**

 **Suffix**
+{{< /highlight >}}
 ## **Accessing Missing Members of Data Objects**
 By default, LINQ Reporting Engine forbids access to missing members of data objects used to build a report in template expressions, since such access is forbidden by [C# Language Specification 5.0](http://www.microsoft.com/en-us/download/details.aspx?id=7029).
 On attempt to use a missing member of a data object, the engine throws an exception then.

 But in some scenarios, members of data objects are not exactly known while designing a template.
 For example, if using a DataSet instance loaded from XML without its schema defined, some of expected data members can be missing.

 To support such scenarios, the engine provides an option to treat missing members of data objects as null literals.
 You can enable the option as shown in the following example.
+{{< highlight java >}}

-**ReportingEngine engine = new ReportingEngine();
+    ReportingEngine engine = new ReportingEngine();
     engine.setOptions(ReportBuildOptions.ALLOW_MISSING_MEMBERS);
-engine.
-REF buildReport buildReport(...);**
+    engine.buildReport(...);
+{{< /highlight >}}

 Consider the following example.
 Given that r is a DataRow instance that does not have a field Missing, by default, the following template expression causes the engine to throw an exception while building a report.
+{{< highlight xml >}}
 **<<[r.Missing]>>**
+{{< /highlight >}}
 However, if ReportBuildOptions.ALLOW_MISSING_MEMBERS is applied, the engine treats access to such a field as a null literal, so no exception is thrown and simply no value is written to the report then.
 ## **Inlining Syntax Error Messages into Templates**
 By default, LINQ Reporting Engine throws an exception when encounters a template syntax error.
 Such an exception provides information on a reason of the error and specifies a tag or expression part where the error is encountered.
 In most cases, this information is enough to find a place in a template causing the error and fix it.

 However, when dealing with complex templates containing a large number of tags, it becomes harder to find an exact place in a template causing an error.
-To make things easier, the engine supports the ReportBuildOptions.
-REF inlineErrorMessages  \* CHARFORMAT INLINE_ERROR_MESSAGES option that enables inlining of a syntax error message into a template document at an exact position where the error occurs during runtime.
+To make things easier, the engine supports the ReportBuildOptions.INLINE_ERROR_MESSAGES option that enables inlining of a syntax error message into a template document at an exact position where the error occurs during runtime.

-` `REF note **Note –** A template syntax error message is written using a bold font to make it more apparent.
+**Note –** A template syntax error message is written using a bold font to make it more apparent.

 Consider the following template.
+{{< highlight xml >}}
 **<<var [name]>>**
+{{< /highlight >}}
 By default, such a template causes the engine to throw an exception while building a report.
-However, when ReportBuildOptions.
-REF inlineErrorMessages  \* CHARFORMAT INLINE_ERROR_MESSAGES is applied, no exception is thrown and the report looks as follows then.
+However, when ReportBuildOptions.INLINE_ERROR_MESSAGES is applied, no exception is thrown and the report looks as follows then.
+{{< highlight xml >}}
 **<<var [name] Error!
 An assignment operator is expected. >>**
+{{< /highlight >}}

-` `REF note **Note –** Only messages describing errors in template syntax can be inlined; messages describing errors encountered during expressions’ evaluation cannot.
+**Note –** Only messages describing errors in template syntax can be inlined; messages describing errors encountered during expressions’ evaluation cannot.

-When ReportBuildOptions.
-REF inlineErrorMessages  \* CHARFORMAT INLINE_ERROR_MESSAGES is applied, a Boolean value returned by a ReportingEngine.
-REF buildReport  \* MERGEFORMAT buildReport overload indicates whether building of a report was finished successfully or was interrupted because of a template syntax error.
+When ReportBuildOptions.INLINE_ERROR_MESSAGES is applied, a Boolean value returned by a ReportingEngine.buildReport overload indicates whether building of a report was finished successfully or was interrupted because of a template syntax error.
 This enables you to process reports which building succeeded or failed differently as shown in the following code snippet.
+{{< highlight java >}}

-**ReportingEngine engine = new ReportingEngine();
+    ReportingEngine engine = new ReportingEngine();
     engine.setOptions(ReportBuildOptions.INLINE_ERROR_MESSAGES);
     if (engine.
 REF buildReport buildReport(...))
     {
-`    `// Do something with a successfully built report.
+        // Do something with a successfully built report.
     }
     else
-{**
+    {

-`    `**// Do something with a report containing a template syntax error.
+        // Do something with a report containing a template syntax error.
-}**
+    }
+{{< /highlight >}}

-` `REF note **Note –** When ReportBuildOptions.
-REF inlineErrorMessages  \* CHARFORMAT INLINE_ERROR_MESSAGES is not applied, ReportingEngine.
-REF buildReport  \* MERGEFORMAT buildReport overloads return true if there were no template syntax errors encountered or throw an exception otherwise.
+**Note –** When ReportBuildOptions.INLINE_ERROR_MESSAGES is not applied, ReportingEngine.buildReport overloads return true if there were no template syntax errors encountered or throw an exception otherwise.

 ## **Optimizing Reflection Calls**
 LINQ Reporting Engine uses reflection calls while accessing members of custom external types.
 However, reflection calls are much slower than direct calls, which creates a performance overhead.